SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 <BR>

-## Creating a NuoDB Zeppelin Notebook With Python
+## Create a Zeppelin Notebook to run Python against a NuoDB database

 In Zeppelin, Click Notebook -> Create New Note
 * Give your notebook a meaningful name, and select your default interpreter.